dganesh07/Dealer/README.md

 row is worth one point, etc.

 Likewise, each of the thirteen columns in the matrix is home to one face value, ace through king.
-Each card whose face value matches its column is worth one point as well
+Each card whose face value matches its column is worth one point as well.

+To run the file - download/install the appropriate node modules (webconfig) and npm start will run it in localhost:8000